-- One Year Separation – “No Fault Divorce” – This ground for divorce requires the parties live in separate residences for 365 days.
+- One Year Separation – “No-Fault Divorce in S.C.” – This ground for divorce requires the parties to live in separate residences for 365 days.
 The court does not count sleeping in separate bedrooms in the same house as part of the separation.
 The physical separation must be corroborated by a third party at the divorce hearing.

 Final or Merit Hearing

-A legal separation does everything that a divorce does, except dissolve the marriage itself.
+A legal separation does everything that an S.C. divorce does, except dissolving the marriage itself.
 All issues pertaining to asset-debt distribution, child custody, visitation, and spousal support are decided in the same manner and with the same finality as they would be in a divorce.
 However, the parties are still married, therefore they cannot yet remarry, can still be sued for divorce, and their tax filing status will be affected as well.

-While each case is different, there are several factors to consider when trying to determine how long the divorce process will take.
+While each case is different, there are several factors to consider when trying to determine how long a divorce takes in S.C.
 The length of time largely depends on whether the divorce is contested or uncontested.
 A contested divorce occurs when there is a dispute involving child custody, child support, visitation, alimony, or the division of property or assets.
 These divorces can sometimes last over a year.
 The court allows the parties to engage in discovery to obtain evidence from each side.
 Parties will request answers to written questions (interrogatories), request documents to be produced, and participate in depositions and subpoenas.
 Discovery alone can take months to complete.

 If the parties can agree on the custody, support, property, and financial issues, then the divorce will be “uncontested.”
 Generally, uncontested divorces involve a separation period of at least one year.
 Once the parties file the required paperwork and a final hearing date is scheduled, the divorce can be finalized.

-How to Prepare to Meet With Your Divorce Attorney
+How to Prepare to Meet With Your South Carolina Divorce Attorney

 It does not matter what the grounds for your divorce are or whether it is contested or uncontested, it essential that you have competent representation.
 You need a Divorce Attorney who understands South Carolina divorce procedure from the very beginning.
 We understand what is at stake, let our experience stand on your side.